 No message filtering system is 100% accurate, and from time to time legitimate messages will be filtered-out by Living Earth Photography’s systems.

 If you believe this has happened to a message you have sent, please advise the message recipient by another means.

 You can reduce the risk of a message being caught by the spam filters by sending the message in plain text (i.e. no HTML), removing any attachments, and ensuring that your messages are scanned for malware before dispatch.

 In the unlikely event that you receive any message from Living Earth Photography, or sent using Living Earth Photography’s systems that may be considered to be spam, please contact Living Earth Photography using the details below and the matter will be investigated.

 Living Earth Photography may amend this Anti-Spam Policy at any time by publishing a new version on this website.

-Should you have any questions about this Anti-Spam Policy, please contact Living Earth Photography via email at email@example.com
+Should you have any questions about this Anti-Spam Policy, please contact Aidan at Living Earth Photography via email firstname.lastname@example.org

 This Anti-Spam Policy is based upon and created using a Contractology template available HERE